Verify Insurance

 If an individual is a drinker or using benzodiazepine, they are deemed medically necessary to detox in a facility.
 Plain and simple, these two chemicals can be fatal to detox cold turkey from.

 The reason being that physical withdrawal can be so shocking to the body that it can induce seizures that can cause death if not treated immediately.
-Some people have been sent into cardiac arrest while detoxing from alcohol or benzos
+Some people have been sent into cardiac arrest while detoxing from alcohol or benzos.

 People who fall under these two categories must seek medical attention for their rehabilitation.